Trial-Ready Houston Employment Attorney

 Moreover, when you report a violation, it provides essential documentation for any legal claim you pursue.
 If there is a Human Resources Department at your workplace, begin by reporting issues there.
 However, it is also important to remember that it’s not just what you say in a report but how you say it.

-As a local employment lawyer, Houston workers depend on our firm to provide legal advice throughout the process.
+As an employment lawyer in Houston, TX, workers depend on our firm to provide legal advice throughout the process.
 Our team is ready to provide early legal assistance to ensure reports protect your job and your future relationship with the company.

 What if my employer retaliates against me?